Skip to contents

 Uncontrolled Design

-Single-arm study with comparison to historical control.
+Single-arm study with historical control assumption.

 External Control Design